TristanVII/2420_week11_lab/README.md

 ## Description

 Backup server is a bashscript that allows users to backup chosen directories to a remote system's ip address.
-The program comes with the bash scrip, a .service file and a .timer file.
+The program comes with the bash script, a .service file and a .timer file.
 The service will run the bashscript as a service and the timer file will define when it is ran.
 The default values for the timer will execute the *backup-server* script every Friday between 01:00:00 and 01:30:00.

 ## Getting Started